-Standard operating procedures (SOPs) were in place for the services provided and new ones had recently been rolled out which were being signed by staff.
-The healthcare team understood what their roles and responsibilities were and these were defined within the SOPs.
+Standard operating procedures (SOPs) were in place for the services provided and new electronic ones had recently been rolled out which were being signed by staff.
+On questioning, the pharmacy team understood what their roles and responsibilities were.
+The pharmacist reported that SOPs were reviewed approximately every two years.

 There was a complaints procedure in place and staff were all clear on the processes they should follow if they received a complaint.
 The pharmacy carried out a Community Pharmacy Patient Questionnaire annually as part of their NHS contract.
-A certificate of public liability and indemnity insurance from NPA was displayed and was valid and in date until 31st October 2019.
+A certificate of public liability and indemnity insurance from NPA was held and was valid and in date until 1st Jan 2020.

 Records of controlled drugs (CD) and patient returned controlled drugs were retained.
-The address that a CD was received from was often omitted from the records.
-Page margins were not always filled out on each page in the CD register examined.
-Annotations to the CD register were not always signed and dated.
 A sample of a random CD was checked for record accuracy and the balance was correct at the time of the inspection.
-The CD balance was checked inconsistently with one check in August and the previous one being in April.
-There were out of date CDs that had been bagged and separated from regular CD stock but were not clearly labelled as out of date.
+The CD balance was checked every four to five weeks.
+Expired CDs were stored away from regular CD stock and labelled appropriately.

-The responsible pharmacist (RP) record was retained.
+An electronic responsible pharmacist (RP) record was retained but often omitted the time that the pharmacist signed out.
 The RP notice was displayed where the public could see it clearly.
-There were two fridges in use and temperatures were recorded daily and were within the appropriate temperature range of two to eight degrees Celsius.
+There was one fridge in use and temperatures were recorded daily and were within the appropriate temperature range of two to eight degrees Celsius.
 Date checking was carried out regularly and a date checking matrix was displayed in the dispensary.
 Short dated stock was highlighted.
 The private prescription and specials records were retained and were in order.
-The emergency supply records were retained but some entries omitted the reason for the supply when the request was made by a patient.
+The emergency supply records were recorded on the 'PharmOutcomes' renumeration system rather than in the pharmacy.
+The pharmacist agreed to address this.

-The pharmacy team were seen to be following the company's information governance procedures during the inspection.
+Staff were aware of their responsibilities around protecting patient confidential information.
 The computer screens were all facing away from the public and were password protected.
-There was a small number of bag labels potentially visible from the retail area of the pharmacy and the superintendent pharmacist agreed to address this.
 Confidential waste was regularly shredded by staff using a cross cut shredder.
+The pharmacy team signed confidentiality agreements.